You can collect log data continuously from Oracle Cloud Infrastructure (OCI)

 define tenancy <Host_Tenant> as <Host_Tenant_OCID>

-allow service loganalytics to inspect compartments in tenancy
+admit DYNAMIC-GROUP <Host_Dynamic_Group> of tenancy <Host_Tenant> to inspect compartments in tenancy

-allow service loganalytics to use tag-namespaces in tenancy where all {target.tag-namespace.name = /oracle-tags /}
+admit DYNAMIC-GROUP <Host_Dynamic_Group> of tenancy <Host_Tenant> to use tag-namespaces in tenancy where all {target.tag-namespace.name = /oracle-tags /}

-Policies To Be Added in the Host Tenant
+Policies To Be Added in the Host_Tenant:

 define tenancy <Guest_Tenant> as <Guest_Tenant_OCID>